The Future in Whose Eyes?

-The Future in Whose Eyes? is the third studio album by British progressive metal band Sikth, their first full-length album since their 2008–2013 hiatus, following their return EP Opacities (EP).
+The Future in Whose Eyes? is the third studio album by British progressive metal band Sikth, their first full-length album since their 2008–2013 hiatus, following their return EP Opacities.
 It was released worldwide on 2 June 2017.
 It is the first and only album to feature new vocalist Joe Rosser, who replaced vocalist Justin Hill in 2016.
 The album was released on CD, vinyl, and digital formats.